 - Cuba (Nocturno)

-While each movement of the suite is stunningly beautiful and brilliant, the ones that tend to be performed most often are Asturias, Granada, Sevilla, and Cádiz.
+While each movement of the suite is stunningly beautiful and brilliant, the ones people perform most often are Asturias, Granada, Sevilla, and Cádiz.

 In addition to the audio recordings above, I recommend you check out videos of Julian Bream playing various movements of the suite across different regions of Spain: